robertfmurdock/team-solar-system/SquadComposition.md

  - when a squad is assigned a project that has unusual role requirements (needs more DX than dev, for example), it may face growth problems within the role inside the squad
  - Delivery and DX will be better normed to the dev team, no friction on project start
  - Rotation of minority roles from one squad to another causes friction
- - squad Elasticity will not be representative of growing minority roles
+ - Squad Elasticity will not be representative of minority roles

  ![Multirole Figure 1](MultiroleFig1.png)